vgarg05/california_house_prices_ml/README.md

-this is ml model of house prediction california
+This is ml model of house prediction california.
+Used models like multilinear regression, lasso, elasticNet .